Meet the Staff

 Terry Towlin.jpg

-Job S. Worthy a quiet spoken chap from a very religious, methodist background.
+Job S. Worthy a quiet spoken chap from a very religious, Methodist background.

 Originally from the west country he learnt his trade in the tin mines of Cornwall.
 A stickler for detail and very good at keeping up with paper work, Job performs sterling work keeping the other lads in line.